elraffa/ioet/README.md

 3. Follow the instructions in the browser.
 4. To run tests you should enable testing by running `npm install` and then `npm run test`.

 Notes: if you encounter problems with this method, you might need to run the app in a server due to CORS restrictions with local files.
 To do this you can simply add the Live Server extension on Visual Studio Code or a similar one on other IDEs and run the app in that way.
-If you have further problems please <mailto:federicoruffa@gmail.com>contact me</>.
+If you have further problems please [contact me](mailto:federicoruffa@gmail.com)

 # Solution